Emerson Palmieri: International career

-Emerson represented Brazil at under-17 level during the 2011 South American U-17 Championship and during 2011 FIFA U-17 World Cup, being crowned champions of the former.
+Emerson represented Brazil at under-17 level during the 2011 South American U-17 Championship and during the 2011 FIFA U-17 World Cup, being crowned champions of the former.
 He was an undisputed starter during both tournaments, scoring a goal against Chile on 16 March 2011.

 In March 2017, after being close to acquiring Italian citizenship, Emerson was reportedly pursued by Italy head coach Gian Piero Ventura with the intention of switching his international allegiance to Italy.
 He officially switched allegiance to Italy on 29 March 2017.
 Emerson was called up by Ventura for matches against Uruguay and Liechtenstein in June 2017, however, withdrew due to injury and replaced by Andrea Conti.

 On 19 May 2018, new Italy coach Roberto Mancini called Emerson for Italy's May and June friendly matches against Saudi Arabia, France and the Netherlands, however, he withdrew due to another injury.
 He was later called up again to the team in September 2018, for Italy's opening UEFA Nations League matches against Poland and Portugal later that month.
 He made his senior international debut for Italy on 10 September, during the UEFA Nations League match against Portugal, coming on as a second-half substitute for Domenico Criscito in his team's 1–0 away loss.

 In June 2021, Emerson was included in Italy's squad for UEFA Euro 2020.
 On 11 July, Emerson won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time; Emerson started the final, and was substituted for Alessandro Florenzi in extra-time.

 Style of play

-Emerson usually plays as a left-back, and is known for his stamina, athleticism, physical qualities, and technique, which make him an effective offensive asset.
+Emerson usually plays as a left-back and is known for his stamina, athleticism, physical qualities, and technique, which make him an effective offensive asset.
 He is also known for his ability to get past opponents and provide crosses into the penalty box.
 A versatile player, he is also capable of playing as a wing-back or wide midfielder on the left flank, and has even been used in a more advanced role as an offensive winger on occasion.
 Emerson's Chelsea profile notes that he is "skilful, possesses a good range of passing and reads the game well".